viviandotdev/ObsidianVault/+ Encounters/My task management workflow.md

 Philosophy
 - I don't really have the to do list, Cal NewPort does not use a to do list, he views time blocks in the day for a certain activity
 - Within that block you will tackle list of items for that activity
+- You should organize tasks by when you are. going to o them not projects
+- You may have a thousand things to dod but you are still constraed by time **Weekly planing**
+-